The 10 Best Florida Beach Towns for a Summer Getaway

 Rosemary Beach

 Rosemary Beach doesn’t really feel like Florida at first.
-The streets are lined with dark wood and white-trimmed buildings that look more like something out of a European village than a beach town in the U.S., but that’s what makes it so special.
+The streets are lined with dark wood and white-trimmed buildings that look more like a small European village than a typical beach town in the U.S., and that’s exactly what makes it so special.

-It’s one of the most unique towns along 30A, very walkable, beautifully designed, and full of little details that make it feel both upscale and laid-back at the same time.
-There are cute cafes, boutique shops, and bikes everywhere.
+It’s one of the most unique towns along 30A.
+The entire area is incredibly walkable and beautifully designed, with little details everywhere that make it feel both upscale and relaxed at the same time.
+You’ll find cute cafés, boutique shops, and bikes cruising through town all day long.

-One of our favorite things to do here is grab breakfast at Amavida Coffee, a little café with outdoor seating that’s perfect for people-watching.
-After that, we usually bike down the shaded paths and head to the beach.
+One of our favorite things to do here is grab breakfast at Amavida Coffee, a small café with outdoor seating that’s perfect for people-watching.
+After that, we usually rent bikes and ride along the shaded paths before heading down to the beach.

-The beach here is one of the best in Florida; it has soft white sand, clear turquoise water, and just has such a calming feel to it.
-Just keep in mind that beach access is private, so you’ll need to be staying at a hotel or vacation rental in Rosemary to use the designated access points.
-If you're just visiting for the day, there are public beaches nearby that are just as beautiful.
+Just keep in mind that beach access in Rosemary Beach is private, so you’ll need to be staying at a hotel or vacation rental in town to use the designated beach entrances.
+If you’re visiting for the day, there are several nearby public beaches along 30A that are just as beautiful.

 Final Tips for Visiting Florida’s Best Beach Towns